While learning about the problems we

 The SEC used it Feb.
 4, 2009 during the House Investigation of

 why they failed to act when information about Bernard Madoff was presented (Wiki)

-this proposal contains a grant of immunity from criminal
+proposal contains a grant of immunity from criminal prosecution

-information.
-This is in addition to throwing out the 4th
+in addition to throwing out the 4th amendment of the

 "State Secrets" (Wiki) -

 I believe there are a number of things that should be secret and